SReject/obsstudio.js/README.md

 > **`.streamState()`** as STATE (see `.STATE` above)
 > Returns the current streaming state
-> Only available after the `ready` event has triggered
+> Only available after the `ready` event has triggered.
+> Only filled in after an initial streaming-state event is emitted from the default obsstudio object

 > **`.recordState()`** as STATE (see `.STATE` above)
 > Returns the current recording state
-> Only available after the `ready` event has triggered
+> Only available after the `ready` event has triggered.
+> Only filled in after an initial recording-state event is emitted from the default obsstudio object

 > **`.isVisible()`** as Boolean
 > Returns the current visibility state
-> Only available after the `ready` event has triggered and the first onVisibilityChange event occurs from obs
+> Only available after the `ready` event has triggered.
+> Only filled in after an initial visibility change event occurs from the default obsstudio object

 > **`.isReady()`** as Boolean
 > Returns the current ready state